-Since the predicted effect has never been observed even as an approximation, our initial goal should be modest: to roughly demonstrate the principle first and perhaps later concern ourselves with high precision.
-After laying out a basic strategy for doing the experiment, this essay concludes with a few additional remarks concerning motivation.
+Since the predicted effect has never been observed at all, our initial goal should simply be to ascertain that the oscillation prediction is a correct approximation.
+After laying out a basic strategy for doing the experiment, this paper concludes with a few additional remarks concerning motivation.